 People Powered Places

 Metropolitan Workshop was founded as a vehicle for productive collaboration.
-We have always valued working existing communities, and see their stories and aspirations about the past, present and future of the places in which they live and work as integral to forming a meaningful brief, testing and developing proposals, and assessing the success of results.
+We have always valued working with existing communities, and see their stories and aspirations about the past, present and future of the places in which they live and work as integral to forming a meaningful brief, testing and developing proposals, and assessing the success of results.
 People Powered Places aims to enhance the rigour we bring to community engagement in planning and housing.

 People Powered Places